-Explanatory notes Purpose of indicato The purpose of this indicator is to understand the level of ambition of signatories' longer-term targets.
+Explanatory notes Purpose of indicator The purpose of this indicator is to understand the level of ambition of signatories' longer-term targets.
 In combination with the details provided in indicator [SO 3.1], this provides a more holistic understanding of the signatories' approach to taking action on sustainability outcomes.

 It is considered good practice for signatories to set nearest- and longer-term targets along the timeframes most appropriate for the different outcomes they are taking action on.
 Field '(1) Target name' will be pre-filled based on signatory responses in [SO 2], which is provided for signatories' ease of reference.
-Additional reporting In '(2) Longer-term target to be met by', signatories should provide the overall, long-term deadline they have set to meet their target. guidance In '(3) Longer-term target level or amount (if relevant)', signatories should indicate the end amount, level, or situation they are aiming to achieve when they have reached their overall, long-term deadline or 'Longer-term target to be met by' date regarding the outcome they are addressing.
+In '(2) Longer-term target to be met by', signatories should provide the overall, long-term deadline they have set to meet their target.
+In '(3) Longer-term target level or amount (if relevant)', signatories should indicate the end amount, level, or situation they are aiming to achieve when they have reached their overall, long-term deadline or 'Longer-term target to be met by' date regarding the outcome they are addressing.
 For further reference, see Investing with SDG outcomes: A five-part framework.
-Other recourses For case studies contributed by fellow PRI signatories, see SDG outcomes case studies.
-Other resources See also Driving meaningful data: financial materiality, sustainability performance and sustainability outcomes.
+For case studies contributed by fellow PRI signatories, see SDG outcomes case studies.
+See also Driving meaningful data: financial materiality, sustainability performance and sustainability outcomes.
 For further guidance on target setting, see dedicated guidance from the Impact Management Platform.
-Logic Dependent on [SO 1], [SO 2] Gateway to N/A Assessment Not assessed
+[SO 1], [SO 2] N/A